totesanth/security-capstone/README.md

 * **Apache2 (Webserver)**
   ![apache](images/web_server_connected.png)

----
+***

 ## Centralized Logging & Splunk

-All network components (Firewalls, Servers, VPNs) are configured to forward logs to a centralized Splunk Enterprise instance for monitoring and correlation.
+All network components (firewalls, servers, VPNs) forward logs to a centralized Splunk Enterprise instance for monitoring, correlation, and threat detection.
+Centralized logging is critical for identifying security events across the entire infrastructure from a single location.

 ### Syslog Configuration
 * **Site 1 FortiGate A on UDP port 514**